Posterior Sampling for Continuing Environments: Continuing PSRL Algorithm

 \subsection{The Algorithm}

-We present the Continuing Posterior Sampling for Reinforcement Learning (CPSRL) algorithm in Algorithm \ref{alg:PSRL_inf}, which extends PSRL \cite{Osband2013MoreER} to the infinite horizon setting with $\gamma$-discounted planning.
+We present the Continuing Posterior Sampling for Reinforcement Learning algorithm in Algorithm \ref{alg:PSRL_inf}, which extends PSRL \cite{Osband2013MoreER} to the infinite horizon setting with $\gamma$-discounted planning.
 The algorithm begins with a prior distribution over environments with actions $\mathcal{A}$ and state space $\mc{S}$.
 In addition, the algorithm takes an indicator $X_1=0$ and assumes a discount factor $\gamma$.
-At the start of each timestep $t$, if the indicator $X_t=0$, CPSRL samples an environment $\mc{E}_t = (\mc{A},\mc{S},\rho_t)$ from the posterior distribution conditioned on the history $H_t$ available at that time, and mark $t$ as the start of a new pseudo-episode.
+At the start of each timestep $t$, if the indicator $X_t=0$, Continuing PSRL samples an environment $\mc{E}_t = (\mc{A},\mc{S},\rho_t)$ from the posterior distribution conditioned on the history $\mathcal{H}_t$ available at that time, and mark $t$ as the start of a new pseudo-episode.
 It then computes and follows the policy $\pi_t=\pi^{\mc{E}_t}$ at time $t$.
 Otherwise, if $X_t=1$, it sticks to the policy $\pi_t=\pi_{t-1}$ at time $t$ and adds step $t$ to the current pseudo-episode.
 Then $X_{t+1}$ is drawn from a Bernoulli distribution with parameter $\gamma$ to be used in the next timestep.

-Compared with the vanilla PSRL, CPSRL simply adds an independent Bernoulli random number generator to determine when to resample.
-Although CPSRL is not designed to be implemented in practice per se, we note that such resampling scheme brings both scalability and generalizability.
-For example, when the environment has an extremely large state or action space, e.g.~Atari games \cite{Mnih2015HumanlevelCT}, prior resampling methods relying on state-action visitation statistics \cite{Ouyang2017TSDE} require a huge look-up table, while the resampling method in CPSRL can still be easily applied, with little computational overhead.
+Compared with the vanilla PSRL, Continuing PSRL simply adds an independent Bernoulli random number generator to determine when to resample.
+Although Continuing PSRL is not designed to be implemented in practice per se, we note that such resampling scheme brings both scalability and generalizability.
+For example, when the environment has an extremely large state or action space, e.g.~Atari games \cite{Mnih2015HumanlevelCT}, prior resampling methods relying on state-action visitation statistics \cite{Ouyang2017TSDE} require a huge look-up table, while the resampling method in Continuing PSRL can still be easily applied, with little computational overhead.